SMorrison42/sequence_ani_association/README.md

 ## Credits✨

-multilocusblast was originally written by Anusha Reddy Ginni.
+sequence_ani_association was originally written by Anusha Reddy Ginni and Shatavia Morrison.

 Thanks to these amazing people for their assistance in the development of this pipeline:
 **[SMorrison42](https://github.com/SMorrison42)**